olealgoritme/sendlinux/README.md

-share youtube-links etc from android phone to your linux desktop have mpv launch them instantly
+share youtube-links etc from android phone to your linux desktop and have mpv launch them instantly

 #1 install dependencies
 #2 install android app